hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/02-local-operations.md

+# This is a new feature which must be enabled in your projects' configuration

 The existence of a capability (or lack thereof) within the contexts of a function plays a direct role in the operations allowed within that function.

 Consider the following potential (although not necessarily planned) contexts (with implied matching capabilities):